 The height of the bike is important too.
 You should also be able to stand over the bike with a gap between your crotch and the top tube.
 This is so that you can easily climb on and off your bike.

 While you can select a bike solely on the size of the seat tube, as you can see there are a whole host of other variables that will impact on how a bike feels.

 Finally, you should consider how you will be using the bike.
-Professional road racers, for example, will often ride what appear to be small frames, which most of us would be uncomfortable.
+Professional road racers, for example, will often ride what appear to be small frames, which most of us would be uncomfortable with.
 If you want speed over comfort, a smaller frame could suit you better, for example.

 There are no hard and fast rules here.
 The best bike fit for you is a combination of all of these measurements and your own riding style and preference.